Overton High School val and sal

 Parents’ Names: Jason Luis and Melinda Luis

 What organizations are you involved in?
-(Please list any leadership positions too): Yearbook, Athletics, Student Council (president 11th grade, VP 12th grade), Beta Club, FFA,
+Yearbook, Athletics, Student Council (president 11th grade, VP 12th grade), Beta Club, FFA,

 What are your plans after high school?
 Study Psychology at UT Tyler